 – Must it be plugged into an outlet?

 Let’s start with the characteristics of the plugged-in.
 For these systems, electricity is a utility, an assumption, a constant.
 Power is commoditized and on tap in the environment.
 Whatever the system requires is available through the outlet on the wall.
+Then there’s this innovative plug called a smartplug that can upgrade conventional appliances, lighting, and any other electronic device into smart devices.
 Power is unlimited, steady and metered—but in order for the system to be operational, a power cord must be connected to the grid.
 Another way to think about this is through the economics of abundance.

 A system that runs on batteries has a limited store of power.
 Concepts like standby power, active power use and sharing a limited resource start to come in to play.
 Batteries need to be recharged and eventually replaced.
 Active battery life must line up with human cycles of sleeping and waking; working and living; active and passive use.
 Tilt the battery to a slightly different angle and you can see the economics of scarcity.